langchain-ai/langgraph/docs/docs/concepts/memory.md

 [RemoveMessage(content='', id='1'), RemoveMessage(content='', id='2')]
 ```

-When building agents in LangGraph, we commonly want to manage message in state.
+When building agents in LangGraph, we commonly want to manage messages in state.
 [MessagesState](https://langchain-ai.github.io/langgraph/concepts/low_level/#working-with-messages-in-graph-state) is a built-in LangGraph state schema that includes a `messages` key, which is a list of messages, and an `add_messages` reducer for updating the messages list with new messages as the application runs.
-The `add_messages` reducer allows us to [append](https://langchain-ai.github.io/langgraph/concepts/low_level/#serialization) new messages to `messages` state key as shown here as a state update in a graph node.
+The `add_messages` reducer allows us to [append](https://langchain-ai.github.io/langgraph/concepts/low_level/#serialization) new messages to the `messages` state key.
+This is how we would achieve this as a state update in a graph node.

 ```
 {"messages": [HumanMessage(content="message")]}
 ```

-Additionally, the `add_messages` reducer [works with the `RemoveMessage` utility to remove messages from the `messages` state key](https://langchain-ai.github.io/langgraph/how-tos/memory/delete-messages/).
-Using `messages` and `delete_messages` defined above, we can remove the first two messages from the list as shown below.
-We pass the list of `delete_messages` (`[RemoveMessage(content='', id='1'), RemoveMessage(content='', id='2')]`) to the `add_messages` reducer.
+Additionally, the `add_messages` reducer [works with the `RemoveMessage` utility to remove selected messages from the `messages` state key](https://langchain-ai.github.io/langgraph/how-tos/memory/delete-messages/).
+Using `messages` and `delete_messages` as defined above, we can remove the first two messages from the list; we simply pass the list of `delete_messages` (`[RemoveMessage(content='', id='1'), RemoveMessage(content='', id='2')]`) to the `add_messages` reducer.

 ```python
 from langgraph.graph.message import add_messages